bruceravel/demeter/documentation/Athena/hephaestus.rst

 #.
 Use I for a Ba absorber because Xe is also a silly filter material.

 #.
-For elements above Z=57, assume the L3 edge is being measured.
-Use
+For elements above Z=57, assume the L\ :sub:`III` edge is being
-   the first element whose K edge is more than 90 eV above the Lalpha1 line of the absorber.
+   measured.
+Use the first element whose K edge is more than 90 eV above the L |alpha| :sub:`1` line of the absorber.

 #.
 Use Rb for a U or Np absorber because Kr is still a silly filter
    material.